google/google-authenticator/libpam/README.md

 ### no_increment_hotp

 Don't increment the counter for failed HOTP attempts.
-This is important if log attempts with failed passwords still get an OTP prompt.
+Normally you should set this so failed password attempts by an attacker without a token don't lock out the authorized user.

 ### nullok